Nimitz-class aircraft carrier

 The Nimitz class is a class of ten nuclear-powered aircraft carriers in service with the United States Navy.
 The lead ship of the class is named after World War II United States Pacific Fleet commander Fleet Admiral Chester W. Nimitz, who was the last living U.S. Navy officer to hold the rank.
 With an overall length of 1092 ft and a full-load displacement of over 100000 LT, the Nimitz-class ships were the largest warships built and in service until USS Gerald R. Ford entered the fleet in 2017.

-Instead of the gas turbines or diesel-electric systems used for propulsion on many modern warships, the carriers use two A4W pressurized water reactors.
-The reactors drive four propeller shafts and can produce a maximum speed of over 30 kn and a maximum power of around 260000 shp.
+Instead of the gas turbines or diesel–electric systems used for propulsion on many modern warships, the carriers use two A4W pressurized water reactors.
+The reactors produce steam to drive steam turbines which drive four propeller shafts and can produce a maximum speed of over 30 kn and a maximum power of around 260000 shp.
 As a result of nuclear power, the ships are capable of operating for over 20 years without refueling and are predicted to have a service life of over 50 years.
-They are categorized as nuclear-powered aircraft carriers and are numbered with consecutive hull numbers between CVN-68 and CVN-77.
+They are categorized as nuclear-powered aircraft carriers and are numbered with consecutive hull numbers from CVN-68 to CVN-77.

 All ten carriers were constructed by Newport News Shipbuilding Company in Virginia.
 USS Nimitz, the lead ship of the class, was commissioned on 3 May 1975, and USS George H. W. Bush, the tenth and last of the class, was commissioned on 10 January 2009.
 Since the 1970s, Nimitz-class carriers have participated in many conflicts and operations across the world, including Operation Eagle Claw in Iran, the Gulf War, and more recently in Iraq and Afghanistan.

 The angled flight decks of the carriers use a CATOBAR arrangement to operate aircraft, with steam catapults and arrestor wires for launch and recovery.
 As well as speeding up flight deck operations, this allows for a much wider variety of aircraft than with the STOVL arrangement used on smaller carriers.
 An embarked carrier air wing comprising around 64 aircraft is normally deployed on board.
 The air wings' strike fighters are primarily F/A-18E and F/A-18F Super Hornets.
 In addition to their aircraft, the vessels carry short-range defensive weaponry for anti-aircraft warfare and missile defense.